 (Medical Xpress) -- A lot of research has been done over the past several years looking into the health benefits of green tea.
-As a result, scientists have found that regular consumption of the beverage leads ...
+As a result, scientists have found that regular consumption of the beverage leads to a reduction ...

 Natural chemicals found in green tea and red wine may disrupt a key step of the Alzheimer's disease pathway, according to new research from the University of Leeds.